• 1456 words

 An example Google SERP (search engine results page):

-Certain website CMS or tools will add category, date, or tags to URLs.
+Certain website CMS or tools may add category, date, or tags to URLs, as well.

 - Keep titles under 60 characters